mileskent/low-level-vault/C Struct.md

 * Rule 2: Datatypes must be aligned on a multiple of their size.
 	* Think about how pointer arithmetic works.
 You want data to be aligned on natural boundaries.
 If you don't do this you need hardware to handle it.
 	* If the character array came first, we would not waste bytes on filler for maintaining natural alignment
+	* We align it in this way, sacrificing space for time
 * Rule 3: The struct is filled out to the end to meet the most strict alignment of its members.
 	* In this case of `int` which is 4 bytes.
 This is because: imagine what happens if we need to make an array of this struct.
 	* The size of this struct is 4 x 7